wbnns/learnhowtocode/deep-dives/ruby-on-rails/installing-rails.md

 ---
-description: 'In this project, we''re going to build a fully functional Rails application.'
+description: "In this project, we're going to build a fully functional Rails application."
 ---

 # Installing Rails

 ## Introduction

-If you went through the [Ruby course](https://www.theodinproject.com/courses/ruby-programming/lessons/installing-ruby-ruby-programming) you will have already installed Ruby.
-But if you haven't done that, then now is the time to [install it](https://www.theodinproject.com/courses/ruby-programming/lessons/installing-ruby-ruby-programming) as you will need Ruby installed before we tackle installing Rails.
+If you went through the [Ruby course](https://www.learnhowtocodebook.com/deep-dives/ruby) you will have already installed Ruby.
+But if you haven't done that, then now is the time to [install it](https://www.learnhowtocodebook.com/deep-dives/ruby/installation) as you will need Ruby installed before we tackle installing Rails.

 With Ruby installed, you're all set to install Rails and create our first Rails app to ensure everything went smoothly.

 Before continuing, let's review a few best practices to keep in mind:

-* Follow the directions closely, and don't skip over any sections.
+- Follow the directions closely, and don't skip over any sections.
-* **Do NOT use `sudo` unless The Odin Project specifically says to do so.** Failing to follow this advice can cause _a lot_ of headaches.
+- **Do NOT use `sudo`.** Failing to follow this advice can cause _a lot_ of headaches.
 In some instances, you might see a message in the terminal telling you to use `sudo` and/or to install something with `apt`. **Ignore what the terminal says** and follow the instructions below.
-* Copy and paste the commands to avoid typos.
+- Copy and paste the commands to avoid typos.
-* If you stop working on this project partway through and come back to it later, be sure to use `cd` to move back inside your project directory so that the commands will work.
+- If you stop working on this project partway through and come back to it later, be sure to use `cd` to move back inside your project directory so that the commands will work.

 In this project, we're going to build a fully functional Rails application.
 The entire point of this exercise is to make sure that you have everything installed and working correctly on your computer.
 Do _not_ worry if you don't fully understand what you're doing.
 You'll learn exactly what all of these commands are doing later on in the course.
 For now, go slowly, and be sure to follow **each and every** step closely.